 And it’s worth noting that, for decades, Billboard was not exactly a publication known outside of the music industry—for one thing, you couldn’t buy it at a local grocery store.
 Kasem and his broadcaster were providing a basic resource to the public: He was counting down the charts, often on AM stations, and helping to make listeners aware of music that the station wasn’t playing any other time of the week.

 “Because Billboard’s formula back then took overall album sales into account, listeners who generally stuck to AM radio got to hear music off albums that hadn’t necessarily produced hit singles yet,” writer Jessica Roy wrote.

 Eventually, the information on the chart would become more democratized—particularly during the late ’90s, as the internet helped to make Billboard easier to access.
-(The magazine once paywalled many of its more obscure charts, as well as the lower half of its most popular ones, but now nearly all charts are available online for free, though the magazine maintains an industry-only offering.)
+(The magazine, through its history, has paywalled many of its charts, then made them freely available; in recent years, they’ve gone back to paywalled.)

 By that time, the chart situation had complicated significantly on the radio dial: American Top 40 had been handed off to Stevens, who (no kidding) became famous by doing a series of fast-talking commercials for an electronics retailer.
 Stevens eventually ended his tenure at American Top 40, while Kasem had moved onto his own show, Casey’s Top 40, and a number of secondary charts for different formats.
 In 1998, after a decade away, Kasem came back to American Top 40—and the show moved away from using Billboard entirely.
 These days the show, hosted by Ryan Seacrest, uses a proprietary chart.